damienjburks/smurks-kitchen-journal/docs/recipes/italian_eats/roasted_garlic_penne.md

 If you love a saucy bowl of pasta packed with roasted goodness, this dish is for you.
 Tender penne is tossed with caramelized bell pepper, juicy tomatoes, and savory roasted garlic — all coated in a creamy, herb-infused tomato sauce that hugs every bite.
 Finished with a sprinkle of Parmesan, this cozy bowl is equal parts comforting, flavorful, and photo-worthy.

+This meal is inspired by [EveryPlate], which is what we originally used to make this in the past.

 > **Serves:** 2
 > **Prep Time:** ~10 minutes
 > **Cook Time:** ~35 minutes